Privacy notice for students

-- Accounts of any aberrations in the student’s studies or activities in the university environment and their consequences
+- Accounts and consequences of any aberrations in the student’s studies or activities in the university environment

 6. The recipients or categories of recipients of the personal data

 At Aalto University, the data is processed only by Aalto employees or contracted individuals working on behalf of Aalto who need the data for their work duties.
 The information is protected from unauthorised handling.
 Access rights are in place to restrict unauthorised access to the student information systems.
 The personal data is processed mainly by Learning Services staff and teaching staff.
 In addition, personal data may be processed by other Aalto services, such as campus- and security services, Learning Centre services, IT services, HR services and financial services.
 Personal data of doctoral students are processed also in the data management system of the university’s research support services.

 Aalto University may also use outside processors, such as system service providers that process personal data on behalf of Aalto on the basis of a commission contract.